Honjok: Honbap

-Hon-nol
+Honnol

-There are many different types of hon-nol.
+There are many different types of honnol.
 There is a coin karaoke room designed for one person to sing or watch movies alone.
 The coin karaoke room is a place where people can freely sing songs without paying attention to other people.
 As the number of single-person households grows, the proportion of coin karaoke rooms established in 2016 has grown by 70%.
-Another type of hon-nol is watching movies alone.
+Another type of honnol is watching movies alone.
 People can choose a good spot by themselves and eat snacks according to their own tastes.
 According to statistics, the reason people watch movies alone is because watching with others is a cumbersome and complicated process (48.2%), watching immersive movies (49%), and willingness to watch movies alone (38.8%).